 If you are experiencing dissonance, you might grapple with feelings of anxiety, shame, regret, or sadness.
 You might worry that other people will see you as a hypocrite.
 It might even affect your sense of self or self-esteem.

 There are a number of tactics that people use to try to reduce dissonance.
 Some of these include:

 - Rationalization: One way to reduce discomfort is to look for ways to justify the actions that are creating distress.

-- Avoidance: People also often simply try to avoid information that contradict their beliefs or behaviors.
+- Avoidance: People also often simply try to avoid information that contradicts their beliefs or behaviors.
 This is an example of a cognitive bias known as the confirmation bias.
 People will seek out information that confirms what they already believe to be true while avoiding things that conflict with their beliefs.

 - Blaming: Another tactic often involves blaming other people for the behavior that created the conflict.

-- Hiding: The fear of others noticing the disparity may cause people to either hide their true beliefs or actions.
+- Hiding: The fear of others noticing the disparity may cause people to hide their true beliefs or actions.

 - Discounting: This tactic involves reducing the importance of the belief, attitude, or behavior that is creating conflict.

 - Compensating: People may also try to engage in certain actions that compensate for the behaviors that go against what they believe.